 I have a gorgeous ‘Sally Holmes’ climbing rose that scrambles high along the fence that I share with my neighbor.
 Whenever I need to prune the tallest canes, I have to climb to the top of a ladder (always a scary ordeal) in an attempt to prevent the cut branch from falling into her yard instead of mine.

 The Cut & Hold pruner, by Wildflower Seed & Tool Company, has solved my problem once and for all!
 I simply extend it, place the head in the ‘grasp’ position, cut the branch and easily lift it down wherever I like.
-No more ladders and no more branches falling over the fence and annoying my neighbors.
+No more ladders & no more branches falling over the fence.

-I also just discovered that I can also use this tool to help cut my oranges that grow at the top of my large Washington Naval tree, bringing them safely back to down without crashing to the ground.
+I also use this tool to help cut my oranges that grow at the top of my large Washington Naval tree, bringing them safely back to down without crashing to the ground.

 How have I gardened my entire life without this knife?